zorgrian/Frequency/README.md

 ## Overview

-The main function of `FREQ-COUNT-NEW` is to interface with the soundcards on your machine, enabling you to count frequencies.
+The main function of `FREQ-COUNT-NEW` is to interface with a soundcard on your machine, enabling you to count frequencies.

 ## Setup